pyro0ownz/Keymanager/README.md

 v1.0

-Passive library — nothing called it at runtime
+Passive library (nothing called it at runtime)
 ## License

 MIT